Santagem/Heart-Attack/README.md

 - thall - Thalium Stress Test result (0,3)
 - target : 0= less chance of heart attack 1= more chance of heart attack

+# About
+For this project I divided it in two notebooks, one for train and test and the other for analysis and pre-processing.
+Then the original dataset was divided in three csv files: train, test and after pre-processing.